-The Herald blew for a few moments more, insuring that his controlled teammate had gotten a good dose.
+The Herald blew his horn for a few moments more, ensuring that his controlled teammate had gotten a good dose.
 Then he removed the horn from his lips.
 “Sorry about that, Hawk.
 I just figured this might shake off whatever got into him.”

 Golden Eagle propped himself up on one elbow and shook his head a few times.
 “Dude, what’s up with the heavy horns?
 Was that totally necessary?”

 Hawk offered the Golden Eagle a hand getting up.
 “Thanks, dude.
-But, like, where did mister psychedelic helmet go?”
+But, like, where did Mr. Psychedelic Helmet go?”

 The Herald and Hawk both looked at one another.
 “Crazy-Quilt!” they said in unison.
 The villain was nowhere in sight, so the heroes spread out.
 Golden Eagle took to the air while the other two searched in two different directions.

 Hawk rounded the building corner and almost tripped over the villain’s unconscious body.
 Looking around quickly, he caught the glimpse of a shadowy figure disappearing over the lab’s security fence.
-“Dove,” he said with some disdain.
+“Dove,” he said disdainfully.